-Participants
+Participants.
 Twenty-four University of Iowa undergraduates participated in a single study session for course credit.
 All participants had normal or corrected-to-normal vision.
-Stimuli and Procedure

-A Mac mini computer displayed stimuli on a 17-in.
+Stimuli and procedure.
+A Mac mini-computer displayed stimuli on a 17-in.
 CRT monitor and recorded responses and response latencies.
-The resolution was set at 1024 x 768 pixels with a refresh rate of 80 Hz.
+The resolution was set at $1,024 \times 768$ pixels with a refresh rate of 80 Hz.
 The experiment was controlled using MATLAB software with Psychophysics Toolbox Version 3 (Brainard, 1997).

 Participants sat approximately 55 cm from the monitor in a dimly lit room.
-For each session, the order of the visual search task and the perceptual load task (c.f.
-Lavie & Cox, 1997) was counterbalaced across participants.
-The target was always the letter "T" tilted 90° to the left or to the right, and participants reported the orientation of the target via keyboard button press (either the 'Z' key or the '/?' key).
-Targets and distractors subtended a visual angle of 2.05° by 2.05°
+For each session, the order of the visual search task and the perceptual load task (cf. Lavie & Cox, 1997) was counterbalanced across participants.
+The target was always the letter T tilted 90° to the left or to the right, and participants reported the orientation of the target via keyboard button press (either the Z key or the /? key).
+Targets and distractors subtended a visual angle of $2.05^{\circ} \times 2.05^{\circ}$

 Distractors.
 Figure 1 depicts the stimuli used across the experiments.
 Low T-D similarity distractors were circles with a gap to one of four sides.
-High T-D similarity distractors were the letter "L" with equal-length line segments and were displayed in the canonical orientations of 0°, 90°, 180°, or 270°.
-This led to eight unique distractors for

-Experiment 1.
-Bauer, Jolicoeur, and Cowan (1996a) have developed a model for heterogeneity that incorporates the differences between distractors, the total number of distractors and the ratio of distractor types.
+High T-D similarity distractors were the letter L with equal-length line segments and were displayed in the canonical orientations of 0°, 90°, 180°, or 270°.
+This led to eight unique distractors for Experiment 1.
+Bauer, Jolicoeur, and Cowan (1996a) have developed a model for heterogeneity that incorporates the differences between distractors, the total number of distractors, and the ratio of distractor types.
 On the basis of that model, we created maximal D-D similarity displays by presenting completely homogeneous distractors.
-D-D similarity was decreased to its minimum by presenting heterogeneous distractors; however, because the tasks required display set sizes that exceeded the total number of unique distractors per condition, entropy was carefully maintained by keeping distractor type ratios as constant as possible across heterogeneous trials.
-In a given trial, the same distractor never appeared more than three times when 12 items were displayed, no more than twice when 7 items (perceptual load task) or 8 items were displayed and no more than once when 4 items were displayed.
+D-D similarity was decreased to its minimum by presenting heterogeneous distractors;

+however, because the tasks required display set sizes that exceeded the total number of unique distractors per condition, entropy was carefully maintained by keeping distractor type ratios as constant as possible across heterogeneous trials.
+In a given trial, the same distractor never appeared more than three times when 12 items were displayed, no more than twice when seven items (perceptual load task) or eight items were displayed, and no more than once when four items were displayed.

-Visual Search Task.
-The visual search task incorporated displays containing 4, 8, or 12 items.
-Crowding was controlled such that four items appeared in a given quadrant of a 20° x 20° imaginary square - search was contained in 1, 2, or 3 quadrants depending upon whether set size was 4, 8, or 12 items respectively (see Figure 1 for example stimulus arrays).
+Visual search task.
+The visual search task incorporated displays containing four, eight, or 12 items.
+Crowding was controlled such that four items appeared in a given quadrant of a $20^{\circ} \times 20^{\circ}$ imaginary square-search was contained in one, two, or three quadrants depending on whether set size was four, eight, or 12 items, respectively (see Figure 1, e.g., stimulus arrays).
 Quadrants were separated by a distance of 3.3° visual angle.
 The minimum distance between stimuli was 2.64° of visual angle from edge to edge.
 The search displays were presented until participants responded.